2023 Hyundai Tucson: What We Know So Far

 2023 Hyundai Tucson Engine

-Inside, the Tucson 2023 will focus on openness with its clean design that will feature a 10.25-inch unbuttoned infotainment screen available with navigation and a hoodless digital gauge cluster to keep everything laps.
+Inside, the Tucson 2023 will focus on openness.
+Its clean design will feature a 10.25-inch unbuttoned infotainment screen with navigation and a hoodless digital gauge cluster to keep everything laps.

 Making this space feel more luxurious will cushion the high touch area, metal trimming, and lighting systems of about 64 colors available.
 Thanks to its folding and diving second-row seats, Tucson will also boast plenty of cargo space.